-This center is a non-profit organization, incorporated in South Carolina.
+This Center is a non-profit organization, incorporated in South Carolina.
 The center is not affiliated with any government agency, including the Veterans Administration.
-The center was established for the sole purpose of providing veterans with much needed assistance in learning about and applying for benefits due to each individual veteran.
+The Center was established for the sole purpose of providing veterans with much needed assistance in learning about and applying for benefits due each individual veteran.

-The center was founded by veterans and others who support veterans and their rights.
-The center staff is currently an all volunteer group (no staff receive any money for any reason).
-A Board of Directors exists to oversee the operations of the center, as well as, the services provided.
+The Center was founded by veterans and others who support veterans and their rights.
+The Center staff is currently an all volunteer group.
+A Board of Directors exists to oversee the operations of the Center, as well as, the services provided.

-It is important to note that Ron and Amy, and everyone who works at the Veterans Welcome Home and Resource Center are volunteers who have a deep desire to help those veterans who, for whatever reason, need assistance.
+It is important to note that the Director, and everyone who works at The Veterans Welcome Home and Resource Center are volunteers who have a deep desire to help those veterans who, for whatever reason, need assistance.

 Meet the Director